currinjs/CurrinJS/aio/content/guide/template-syntax.md

   The null hero's name is {{nullHero.name}}
 </code-example>

-JavaScript throws a null reference error, and so does Angular:
+JavaScript throws a null reference error, and so does Currin:

 <code-example format="nocode">
   TypeError: Cannot read property 'name' of null in [null].